Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Scully Casey's / Scully Casey's Jig / Scully's Jig / The Quilty Shore / Bobby Casey's / Bobby Caseys / The Merry Old Woman Jig / Unidentified (3rd in set Tenpenny Bit on Drv 5) (also in G Dorian, E Dorian, or A Mixolydian) (compare in Major as Merry Old Woman #1274) (composed by Bobby Casey, but only according to PCny and MOR sources, and in contradiction to the hereby demonstrated close relationship to tune #1274)
+Scully Casey's / Sculley Casey's / Scully Casey's Jig / Scully's Jig / The Quilty Shore / Bobby Casey's / Bobby Caseys / Casey's Return / Walls of Enniscorthy / The Merry Old Woman Jig / Unidentified (1st in set Scully's Single Jigs on BC 4; 3rd in set Tenpenny Bit on Drv 5) (also in G Dorian, E Dorian, or A Mixolydian) (compare in Major as Mouse in the Cupboard #1274) (misattributed in a couple sources to Bobby Casey)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.